01 of 10

 - Weigh and melt the wax.
 Use an online container calculator to figure out how much was you need for your container.
 Weigh it on a scale and melt it in a melting pot.
 Heat to about 180 F.

 - Add fragrance.
 Add fragrance to the melted wax, using about 1 ounce per pound of wax.
-Cool the wax to about 150-160 F.
+Cool the wax to about 150 to 160 F.

 - Pour the wax into the jar.
 Don't overfill.
 Make sure the wick is well centered.